lobs-core Β· Standalone Agent Runtime

 REST API

-Full task management API β€” create, read, update, delete tasks and projects.
-Backed Mission Control and Lobs Mobile before the plugin era.
+Full task management API to create, read, update, and delete tasks and projects.
+It backed Mission Control and Lobs Mobile before the standalone era.

 Python Orchestrator